ds4dm/ZERO/docs/support_files/tutorials/IP_Param.rst

     \quad \quad y_i \in  \mathbb{Z} \quad \forall i \in I

-where :math:`y` are the decision variables for the program, :math:`x` are parameters, and :math:`I` is the set of indices of integer variables.
+Where :math:`y` are the decision variables for the program, :math:`x` are parameters, and :math:`I` is the set of indices of integer variables.
+ZERO supports Integer Programs with linear constraints and bi-linear objectives (linear in :math:`y`).
 You can find the API information in :cpp:class:`MathOpt::IP_Param`.
 This class is an inheritor of :cpp:class:`MathOpt::MP_Param`, and we use the same notation of the abstract.